 storage provisioner for Kubernetes.

-Your release is named 'trident-operator' and is installed into the 'openshift' namespace.
+Your release is named 'trident-operator' and is installed into the 'test-netapp' namespace.

 Please note that there must be only one instance of Trident (and trident-operator) in a Kubernetes cluster.